Codeine Velvet Club: 2009-2010: Codeine Velvet Club and tour

 The "Vanity Kills" single was released on all formats on 23 November 2009, with the announcement that the band's album was to be pushed back to 28 December 2009, Jon explained that the release date was pushed back due to changes that the band wanted to make to the album, although no such changes were reported to take place as the album was briefly available to purchase on the original release date.
 The second single was announced to be "Hollywood" which was a double A-Side with the band's unique take of The Stone Roses' "I Am the Resurrection".
 This was offered as a free download from NME and the band's member's club from 23 November 2009.

 The band started 2010 with a support slot on John Mayer's tour from 15 to 19 January, playing Manchester, Glasgow, London and Wolverhampton before announcing their first trip to the US to play the SXSW festival and also to play shows to support Metric.

 The band also announced their album to be released on 6 April 2010 on Dangerbird Records and will feature a brand new song as a bonus track called "Midnight Love Song".
 This song will also be released with their re-release of "Vanity Kills" on 5 April 2010.
 This re-release will only be a digital download.

 The band's single "Hollywood" was nominated for an MTVU Award in 2010 for "Best Music Video".
 In March 2010, the band released their debut album in the United States.
 The band will play live in the Kilmarnock Grand Hall on 22 May 2010 as one of the main headliners of the night to celebrate the refurbishment of the music venue in the town.
 They were also confirmed as the headliners of the Lovebox Festival in London on 17 July 2010.
 Other acts booked for the festival include, Dizzee Rascal, Roxy Music, Grace Jones and Hot Chip.

 The band also announced that they will play their first ever show in Romania at the Becksperience Festival in Bucharest on 29 May 2010.

 2010: Split and solo projects

-Jon Lawler initially stated that the band have begun work on material for the second album, but has since stated that he will leave Codeine Velvet Club along with the touring band members to start a new career as a solo artist.
-Lou will continue as a solo artist and has recorded her debut album, currently preparing it for release.
+John Lawler initially stated that the band have begun work on material for the second album, but has since stated that he will leave Codeine Velvet Club along with the touring band members to start a new career as a solo artist.
+Lou continued as a solo artist and has recorded her debut album, True Love Ways, using her grant from the Scottish Arts Council, and released it in May 2010.
+She had a week-long session to record most of the album, with extra sessions being squeezed in when she could.
+As with her previous EPs, Lou has produced, engineered and mixed the album.
+There was an analog release of an edition of 550 records by Vinyl Frontier Records on Record Store Day, 29 November 2013.